OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

 1. From the ODC Portal nav menu, select **Integrate** > **Connections** to display the list of connections.
 1. From the list of connections, select the one to edit.

 You can only change the name and description without testing your connection again.
+For more information about external data type mapping to OutSystems data type, refer to [External data type mapping.](external-data-type.md)

 ## Connection parameters